particle-iot/docs/src/content/faq/wholesale/placing-orders.md

 ## Refunds, cancellations or delays

 All orders through the Wholesale are non-refundable and non-cancellable.
 We also can not accept shipping timeline delays.
-Sending a PO or placing an order on the Wholesale Store to Particle functions as a committed, non-cancellable, non-refunable order.